GLOSSARY OF TERMS

 physical laws apply throughout the infinite universe.

-requires empty space to be filled with particles and antiparticles being
+Quantum theory requires empty space to be filled with particles and

-continually created and annihilated.
-This leads to a net mass density,
+antiparticles being continually created and annihilated.
+This leads to a

 framework, the vacuum (i.e., the aether medium) when subjected to negative

-the act of expanding space, behaves like a positive cosmological constant.
+the vacuum, behaves like a positive cosmological constant.

 Velocity, intrinsic: In DSSU cosmology the

-intrinsic velocity of a galaxy or object is the velocity relative to the
+intrinsic velocity of an object or a galaxy is the velocity relative to the

-sub-microscopic description of space, consisting of virtual-real quantum
+conventional physics, the sub-microscopic description of space, which

 radioactive decay as well as the fusion reactions in the Sun that provide